SciML/SciMLDocs/docs/src/comparisons/cppfortran.md

 # [Getting Started with Julia's SciML for the C++/Fortran User](@id cppfortran)

 You don't need help if you're a Fortran guru.
 I'm just kidding, you're not a Lisp developer.
-If you're coming from C++ or Fortran, you may be familiar with similar high-performance computing environments to SciML are [PETSc](https://petsc.org/release/), [Trilinos](https://trilinos.github.io/), or [Sundials](https://computing.llnl.gov/projects/sundials).
+If you're coming from C++ or Fortran, you may be familiar with high-performance computing environments similar to SciML, such as [PETSc](https://petsc.org/release/), [Trilinos](https://trilinos.github.io/), or [Sundials](https://computing.llnl.gov/projects/sundials).
 The following are some points to help the transition.